IBM-Cloud/docs/services/mobileaccess/overview.md

 * From this point on, all requests made with {{site.data.keyword.amashort}} client SDK have a newly obtained authorization header.
 * The {{site.data.keyword.amashort}} client SDK automatically resends the original request that triggered the authorization flow.
 * The {{site.data.keyword.amashort}} server SDK extracts the authorization header from request, validates the header with the  {{site.data.keyword.amashort}} service, and grants access to a back-end resource.

+## Getting help and support for {{site.data.keyword.amashort}}

+{: #gettinghelp}

+If you have problems or questions when using {{site.data.keyword.amashort}}, you can get help by searching for information or by asking questions through a forum.
+You can also open a support ticket.

+When using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.

+* If you have technical questions about developing or deploying an app with {{site.data.keyword.amashort}}, post your question on [Stack Overflow](http://stackoverflow.com/search?q=site.data.keyword.amashort+ibm-bluemix){:new_window} and tag your question with "ibm-bluemix" and "{{site.data.keyword.amashort}}".
+* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/search.html?f=&type=question&redirect=search%2Fsearch&sort=relevance&q=mobile+client+access%20%2B[bluemix]){:new_window} forum.

+See [Getting help](https://www.{domainname}/docs/support/index.html#getting-help) for more details about using the forums.

+For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](https://www.{domainname}/docs/support/index.html#contacting-support).